igm503/object-detection-eval/README.md

 - Input images will be tensors of shape (batch_size, channels, 640, 640).
 No transformations will have been applied other than resizing to (640, 640).
 - All bounding box coordinates should be in absolute pixel coordinates [x1, y1, x2, y2]
 - The evaluation framework handles scaling between processed and original image sizes.
 Your model just needs to return coordinates in the scale of the input tensors.

+## License

+The license for this project is MIT.
+However, one of the example models, [yolov8](https://github.com/ultralytics/ultralytics), requires weights and a library that are not so permissively licensed.